MagerlinC/DevExConfig/README.md

 - NeoVim (nvchad)
 - Tmux
 - iTerm
-- zed (testing vim mode here as a possible replacement for LazyVim)
+- zed (testing vim mode here as a possible replacement for NeoVim)
 - Brew

 It also contains a folder of Catpuccin desktop wallpapers I yoinked from [this repo](https://github.com/zhichaoh/catppuccin-wallpapers)